 We will work with you to create a schedule for submission of the completed draft and revisions.
 IBM will hold the copyright on the finished article; authors maintain ownership of the ideas expressed in their articles.

-Accepted articles will require a featured image (either a photograph or high-quality abstract digital art) in PNG format.
-These images must be 472 pixels wide and 200 pixels high at 150dpi, and they may not contain any text.
-In addition, any graphics that will be used inline within the article must be 472 pixels wide and 150dpi.
+Accepted articles will require a featured image—either a photograph or high-quality abstract digital art—in PNG format.
+These images must be 740 pixels wide at 150dpi, in either PNG or JPG format, and should contain as little text as possible.
+In addition, any graphics that will be used inline within the article can be up to 740 pixels wide and 150dpi.

 Terms of publication